Corporate Governance Initiative

 NYK is a company with a Board of Directors and an Audit and Supervisory Board.
-The Audit and Supervisory Board comprises 4 auditors including two outside auditors, of which at least one has suitable knowledge of finance and accounting.
-The auditors meet the auditing conditions defined by the Audit and Supervisory Board, attend important meetings such as Board of Directors meetings, and conduct hearings with directors and corporate officers, among others, regarding their execution of duties, etc. to perform auditing from an independent and objective perspective.
+The Audit and Supervisory Board comprises four auditors including two outside auditors, of which one has suitable knowledge of finance and accounting.

-The certified public accountants who audit NYK's consolidated and non-consolidated financial statements are Toshiyuki Ono, Yuji Takei, and Tomoya Noda, all of whom are with the accounting firm Deloitte Touche Tohmatsu LLC and have been auditing the company's accounts for less than seven consecutive years.
-These accountants are assisted by 20 certified public accountants and 35 others.
+The certified public accountants who audit the Company's consolidated and non-consolidated financial statements are Yuji Takei, Takuya Sumita, and Katsuhiro Shibata, all of whom are with the accounting firm Deloitte Touche Tohmatsu LLC.
+The fiscal year ended 31 March 2007 was the first year for continuous audits by the accounting firm, and the number of years for continuous audits by each member as an engagement partner is seven years or less.
+These accountants are assisted by 20 certified public accountants, six successful candidates of the certified public accountant examination, and 35 others.
 Audits are undertaken in accordance with standards generally accepted as fair and appropriate.

 Major overseas consolidated subsidiaries that have financial statements and internal controls audited generally appoints accounting firms that belong to the same network (Deloitte Touche Tohmatsu Limited) as the independent auditor for the Company.